2021 in Review

 JIMMY CHOO

 In 2020, Jimmy Choo committed to a three-year partnership, including an annual donation, employee engagement and series of bespoke brand activations.
-This came to life in 2021, with Jimmy Choo sponsoring women survivors of war for 50 employees; launching the CHOO SKETCH collection which donated 100% of profits; participating in our Virtual Car Boot Sale; auctioning a NFT (non-fungible token) and sponsoring our live #SheInspiresMe Lunch event - all in aid of women living in the world’s most dangerous countries.
+This came to life in 2021, with Jimmy Choo supporting women survivors of war for 50 employees; launching the CHOO SKETCH collection which donated 100% of profits; participating in our Virtual Car Boot Sale; auctioning a NFT (non-fungible token) and sponsoring our live #SheInspiresMe Lunch event - all in aid of women living in the world’s most dangerous countries.

 ESTRID